 Within IHO the ENC Standards Maintenance Working Group (ENCWG) is tasked with managing S-52 - Specifications for Chart Content and Display Aspects of ECDIS which specify the portrayal rules for S-57 ENC.
 This includes guidance for which feature attribute combinations should be considered to match the IMO ECDIS Performance Rules on alerts and indications.
-Given IHO’s leadership in defining the portrayal of the chart, all organizations that produce data products intended for the navigation screen should coordinate their alert and indication rules with IHO.
+Given IHO’s leadership in defining the portrayal of the chart, and the interdependence of portrayal with other safety critical behaviour of systems, all organizations that produce data products intended for the navigation screen should coordinate their alert and indication rules with IHO.

 Portrayal harmonisation between new versions of product specifications

 S-100 based product specifications are largely maintained using the S-100 maintenance regime, which classifies revised versions as clarifications, corrections, or new editions.
 These categories correspond to increasing significance and complexity.
 New functions are generally recommended to be in a new edition.
 This means that new portrayal elements, such as new symbols, may require a new edition of a product specification.
 The reasons behind such new symbology can be varied, such as changes to IMO guidelines, new user requirements or new technology.
 When new editions are required, it is important to carefully consider the impact of any portrayal change, as significant changes may have major consequences on equipment and users.
-If there is proper justification for a significant change to portrayal between version of a product specification, appropriate means should be taken to communicate these changes with sufficient time for users and systems to adapt.
+If there is proper justification for a significant change to portrayal between versions of a product specification, appropriate means should be taken to communicate these changes with sufficient time for users and systems to adapt.
 The standard lifecycle process detailed in IHO Resolution 2/2007, as amended, should be adhered to for IHO products; other organisations should either use the same process or adopt an equivalent process.

 Dual-fuel systems

-Dual-fuel systems are systems that use both older (pre-S-100) and newer (S-100) data products that contain the same type of information (for example, S-57 and S-101 ENCs).
+Dual-fuel systems are systems that allow import and use of either S-57 and S-101 data.
+In addition, a selection of S-100 data products are able to be imported and used to enhance user functionality and safety..

-It is anticipated that global uptake of S-100 data products will not be uniformly implemented For example, national hydrographic offices may implement S-101 ENC production according to different schedules, or a single HO may commence production of S-101 ENC datasets for different parts of their national waters at different times, or co-produce data in both old and new formats for a period.
+It is anticipated that global uptake of S-100 data products will not be uniformly implemented.
+For example, national hydrographic offices may implement S-101 ENC production according to different schedules, or a single HO may commence production of S-101 ENC datasets for different parts of their national waters at different times, or co-produce data in both old and new formats for a period.

 All stakeholders should anticipate a transition period during which new S-100 formats increasingly replace older formats.
 This means systems must support both older and newer formats during the transition period, which in turn means that such systems must have rules governing the processing of data when equivalent products in both formats are available.
-For example, a dual-fuel ECDIS must be able to handle both S-57 ENC and S-101 ENC during the transition period.
+For example, a dual-fuel ECDIS must be able to handle import both S-57 ENC and S-101 ENC during the transition period.
 For areas and scale bands where both products provide data coverage, the data in the two products will be nearly identical, and it will therefore be important to specify which one has priority.
 In general, it is expected that systems give the newer formats priority over the older formats, and only utilize data from the older format when there is no coverage of the new format data at an appropriate scale for intended use.

-Amplifying the earlier recommendation: S-101, being the new and improved format, should always be given priority over S-57 when the data coverage is equivalent at the screen scale.
+: S-101, being the new and improved format, should always be given priority over S-57 when the data coverage is equivalent at the screen scale.
 This gives both implementors and data producers predictability for how layer interaction will work in S-100 compliant systems.